 Michael’s paper, Is Wind “Power to Gas” Ready for Prime Time on the North American Grid? has been selected for presentation at CLEANPOWER 2020, 1-4 June, Colorado Convention Center, Denver.

 In the hydrogen industry, this technology is known as “power to gas” or as P2G.
 The power referred to is wind power ( it could be solar energy).
-The gas referred to is hydrogen as a green gas.
+The gas referred to is hydrogen (H2) as a green gas.
 It is green because it is produced with renewable energy.
-The grid referred to is the natural gas grid, not the electric grid.
+The grid referred to is the natural gas (NG) grid, not the electric grid.
+The green H2 can be further converted into methane (CH4) for cost effective transmission through the natural NG grid.

 Michael’s NEW Web of Science ResearcherID is AAG-6642-2019.
 Use this ID and the search function to find his researcher Web of Science Profile at Publons.
 Go to https://publons.com/about/home/